dom8509/logseq_pkm/pages/Quit Porn and Get Rich (Readwise).md

 	  id:: 6282855a-c801-4cac-ac9b-cf8f87986ade
 		- ((62878498-5290-4017-9c23-c2c6f54c19eb))
 	- This is also one of the reasons why surfing the web is so engaging.
 Internet resources provide an ^^endless supply of novelties^^.
 (Location 253)
-		- Das Surfen im Internet ist so aufregend weil es den Nutzenr mit einer nie aufhörenden Dosis von Neuem versorgt.
+		- 🗒 Das Surfen im Internet ist so aufregend weil es den Nutzer mit einer nie aufhörenden Dosis von Neuem versorgt was wiederum Dopamin freisetzt.
 	- It’s easy to guess that a brain which has just seen dozens of naked women within a few minutes on the Internet is unlikely to be permanently stimulated by one real-life woman.
 The dopamine influx won’t be powerful enough to act on the reproductive organs.
 (Location 257)
 	- This system rewards us with dopamine for food, reproduction, love, achievements, friendship, and novelty.
 The higher the dopamine production is during a given activity, the more we desire it.
 (Location 260)
 	- However, the accumulation of large doses of dopamine destroys some of the receptors, and the brain becomes desensitized to smaller amounts of dopamine, which can lead to feeling down in the dumps.
 (Location 267)